ngem1/universal-remote-card/README.md

 ### Autofill and Haptics

-When creating custom actions, the card editor will autofill fields using information set in the general tab.
+When creating custom elements, the card editor will autofill fields using information set in the general tab.
 This can be disabled by toggling `Autofill` off.
 This value can also be set at the custom remote element level.
 Haptics can be similarly toggled globally or for individual custom remote elements and are enabled by default.

 ### Other

 You can add a title to the card with the title field.

-Instead of copying the same custom actions across multiple remote cards, you can put custom actions in an array in a JSON or YAML file on your Home Assistant server's config www folder and fetch them by filename, like `local/remote_card_custom_actions.yaml`.
+Instead of copying the same custom elements across multiple remote cards, you can put custom elements in an array in a JSON or YAML file on your Home Assistant server's config www folder and fetch them by filename, like `local/remote_card_custom_elements.yaml`.

 If you are updating from an older version of this card, you may find that your configurations no longer work.
 Sorry!
 To upgrade them, click the button `Update old config` at the bottom of the general tab.
 It should update your configuration to work with newer versions of this card.